-Each Meriter Children's Center classroom develops its own unique lesson plans, guided by each children's unique styles, interests, developmental capabilities, and personalities.
-The lessons are developed with age-appropriate ideas, materials, and activities.
-All center teachers have knowledge of a variety of curriculum approaches and draw from many of these to build a lessons that will best enhance the growth of the children.
+Each Meriter Children's Center classroom develops its own unique lesson plans, guided by Frog Street, the center's philosophy, and blending teachers' expertise and teaching style with children's unique styles, interests, developmental capabilities, and personalities.
+The lesson plans are developed with age appropriate ideas, materials, and activities.
+All center teachers have knowledge of a variety of curriculum approaches and draw from many of these to build a lesson plan that will best enhance the growth of the children.

-Curriculum plans are documented and posted in the classroom for families.
+Lesson plans are documented and posted in the classroom for families.
 The style of documentation may vary from room to room.
-As children move through the program, lessons and learning will build upon their previous knowledge.
+As children move through the program, teachers will communicate their different lessons to the families via HiMama!
+And daily communication.